 Sometimes, a break can really help.
-Whether you just need a two hour break during the day to do something you enjoy or play with your kids, or whether you need to stop working and power down for the weekend, getting away from your work can really help you avoid burnout.
+Whether you just need a two-hour break during the day to do something you enjoy or play with your kids, or whether you need to stop working and power down for the weekend, getting away from your work can help battle burnout.

 Focus on the most important items on your to-do list, get those done, and then take a break.
 If you can arrange it, take a day or two off from your freelance work.
 It's amazing what a break can do for you.
 You come back feeling refreshed and ready to go.